Join the next course starting 3 June 2026 Book Now

 How to Introduce Your Direction to Your Children

-If you’re thinking about encouraging your child to try Your Direction, you might already know the biggest challenge: teenagers don’t always follow what their parents suggest!
-Even when you’re offering something helpful, it can feel like whatever you suggest gets dismissed.
+If you’re thinking about encouraging your children to try Your Direction, you might already know the biggest challenge: teenagers don’t always follow what their parents suggest!
+Even when you’re offering something helpful that will provide support, it can feel like whatever you suggest gets dismissed.
 So how do you actually get them to give the course a chance?

 First, it helps to know what Your Direction is and isn’t.
 It’s not another boring lecture from adults, this is bringing young people to meet other young people experiencing the same difficult things.
 The content is shaped and designed by young people, to give them space to explore how they’re feeling when their parents split up.
 It uses videos, stories, and interactive exercises that feel relevant, not like schoolwork more like chatting with a friend.